Disability & Specific Learning Differences / Difficulties (SpLDs)

 • Think about your needs, expected outcomes and the support you need to successfully access learning.

-• Support you through the process of applying for any external support you need for example, Disabled Students’ Allowance (DSA).
+• Support you through the process of applying for any external support you need, for example, Disabled Students’ Allowance (DSA).

-• Signpost and refer you for additional assessments, if required for example, Dyslexia Assessment.
+• Signpost and refer you for additional assessments if required, for example, Dyslexia Assessment.

 Under the Equality Act 2010, disabilities include: